zhangyuwei-iscas/zhangyuwei-iscas.github.io/index.md

 ## Biography

 I am currently an assistant research fellow in the [<font color="0000dd">Technology Center of Software Engineering (TCSE)</font>](http://www.tcse.cn/) at the [<font color="0000dd">Institute of Software Chinese Academy of Sciences (ISCAS)</font>](http://www.iscas.ac.cn/).
 My research interests lie in the intersection of software engineering and artificial intelligence, with a focus on **intelligent software testing**.
-The objective of my research is to achieve effective software defect detection while facilitating timely software maintenance by combining the respective strengths of classical code analysis techniques and cutting-edge big model techniques. [<font color="0000dd">[View my Curriculum Vitae]</font>](https://zhangyw.work/file/CV-Zhang.pdf) (updated in Sep 2023).
+The objective of my research is to achieve effective software testing while facilitating timely software maintenance by combining the respective strengths of classical code analysis techniques and cutting-edge big model techniques. [<font color="0000dd">[View my Curriculum Vitae]</font>](https://zhangyw.work/file/CV-Zhang.pdf) (updated in Sep 2023).

 ---